-The main reason why a muddy mix occurs is simply because colors opposite one another on the color wheel have been mixed together in a cup creating a brown, dull mix.
+The main reason why a bad mix occurs is simply because colors opposite one another on the color wheel have been mixed together in a cup cancelling each other out to form a brown, dull mix.

 Unpleasant mixes of paint can also be created because no neutral colors were added to keep them separate.

-The best way to avoid this is by making a plan of your colors before every pour and by choosing your colors wisely.
+Make a plan of your colors prior to every pour and choose your colors wisely.

-Another good way to avoid unpleasant color mixes is by understanding the basics of color theory, this will help not only in fluid art, but in all areas of visual art design in your life.
+Another good way to avoid unpleasant color mixes is by understanding the basics of color theory, we go into this further below.
+This will help not only in fluid art, but in all areas of visual art design in your life.

 Color theory in acrylic pouring: some must-know principles